Ocwen Frequently Asked Questions (FAQs)

 This settlement will also require Ocwen to follow the standards for servicing loans that will better protect borrowers who are behind on their payments or in foreclosure.
 Many of these standards are the same as those in the 2012 National Mortgage Settlement by the state attorneys general and federal government with the five largest mortgage banks.

-If the court approves the settlement, Ocwen will be subject to a federal court order enforceable by a federal judge.
-The CFPB and state attorneys general will be able to sue Ocwen if it does not follow the settlement’s terms.
+Ocwen is subject to a federal court order enforceable by a federal judge.
+The CFPB and state attorneys general may sue Ocwen if it does not follow the settlement’s terms.
 In addition, a special independent monitor will oversee the settlement and require Ocwen’s compliance, which will provide an extra layer of oversight of Ocwen’s servicing practices.
 Finally, there will be a monitoring committee made up of the state attorneys general, the CFPB, and state financial regulators.

 Yes.
 The Multi-State Mortgage Committee of state financial regulators conducted thorough examinations of Ocwen, Litton, and Homeward in the spring of 2012.
 The state financial regulators then partnered with the state attorneys general, who had just successfully completed the 2012 National Mortgage Settlement with the five largest banks, and the CFPB, which was handling an investigation of Ocwen that was referred to it by the Federal Trade Commission, to bring this action.